 As you are aware, there are many chemicals used in pet shampoos and flea treatments.
 Some of the chemicals can even cause organ damage.

 You can use a mixture of baking soda and salt to get rid of the larvae and eggs of fleas.
 Be sure you treat bedding, carpet, and furniture in order to get rid of the flees.

 Keep your pet away from the area while you are treating it since it may irritate their skin.
 Combine the baking soda and salt and then put it into a shaker bottle.
 Sprinkle a liberal amount on all areas of the home.

 Use a brush or broom to spread the mixture evenly.
 Let the mixture stay over-night.
 It will dehydrate the flees.
 Vacuum the mixture and the dying fleas.
 Be sure to seal the bag and dispose of the bag outside.

 Repeat this process every three to four days to completely get rid of the fleas.
 This should be a treatment applied every three months.

 Rub the skin of the chicken with baking soda before you cook it.
 This keeps the chicken crispy while the rest of the chicken remains moist.
 Place the chicken in the oven and bake as usual.

 Add a half-teaspoon of baking soda for every three eggs.
 Try a little in your waffles as well Add a pinch of baking soda to any buttermilk waffle recipe.

 Use baking soda on your plants and use them on your fruits and veggies as well.
 If you have some fruits and veggies that have been treated with pesticides or you just want to make sure they are good and clean baking soda is your friend.

 Mix two to three tablespoons of baking soda and cold water.
-You can give your produce a gentle scrubbing and enjoy pesticide free fruits and veggies.
-Be sure to rinse thoroughly before enjoying.
+You can give your produce a gentle scrubbing and enjoy pesticide-free fruits and veggies.
+Be sure to rinse thoroughly before enjoying it.